jeroenmoons/drl_banana/Report.md

 the one banana closer by but in the opposite direction.

-7. Watching the trained agent perform I often notice superfluous actions (lots of left and right movements that are not strictly necessary), I would like to push on to get more stable and elegant behaviour.
+7. Watching the trained agent perform I often notice superfluous actions (lots of left and right movements that are not strictly necessary), I would like to push on to get **more stable and elegant behaviour**.
 (The reward model does not explicitly punish excess movement but my intuition is that it should be possible anyway.)